amueller69/Law-School-Notes/Bar-Review/CrimLaw.md

       * Not a huge difference b/w this and purposefully, considering people don't typically act in a way that will yield a certain result unless they desire it
       * Knowledge = awareness that harm is practically certain, whereas recklessness = risk is substantial
         * Willful blindness standard (federal, most states) - where D subjectively believes the probability is high AND takes deliberate actions to avoid learning this fact, then this type of awareness is more culpable than recklessness (i.e. on the same level as knowledge)
-    * **Recklessly** -  acts recklessly w/r/t element when one consciously disregards a substantial and unjustifiable risk that exists or will result from D's conduct; risk must be such that, considering D's conduct and circumstances known to him, disregarding it involves gross deviation from the reasonable person standard
+    * **Recklessly** -  acts recklessly w/r/t element when one **consciously disregards a substantial and unjustifiable risk** that exists or will result from D's conduct; risk must be such that, considering D's conduct and circumstances known to him, disregarding it involves gross deviation from the reasonable person standard
       * Requires 1) conscious risk creation (i.e., actor is aware there is a risk); 2) risk is substantial; and 3) that the risk is unjustifiable
-    * **Negligently** - acts negligently w/r/t element when D should be aware of a substantial and unjustifiable risk exists or will result from his conduct; risk must be of such that, considering D's conduct and circumstances known to him, failure to perceive it involves a gross deviation from the standard of care that a reasonable person would exercise in the situation
+    * **Negligently** - acts negligently w/r/t element when D **should be aware of a substantial and unjustifiable risk** that exists or will result from his conduct; risk must be of such that, considering D's conduct and circumstances known to him, failure to perceive it involves a gross deviation from the standard of care that a reasonable person would exercise in the situation
       * Different b/w reckless and negligent is one of awareness; reckless = aware but disregard, while negligent = unaware due to lack of care
       * Calculation of reasonableness often involves weighing gravity of the potential harm, the probability of such harm occurring, and the burden to D in refraining from the risky conduct
-        * Though this resembles the reasonableness analysis from tort law, there is a distinction between civil and criminal negligence: prosecution must ordinarily show more than mere deviation from the standard of care that would constitute civil negligence; gross amount of negligence to qualify for criminal liability (but NOT recklessness)
+        * Though this resembles the reasonableness analysis from tort law, there is a distinction between civil and criminal negligence: prosecution must ordinarily show more than mere deviation from the standard of care that would constitute civil negligence; **gross amount of negligence**to qualify for criminal liability (but NOT recklessness)
         * Convictions for criminal negligence using simple reasonableness standard have been overturned; still needs to be some conscious moral wrongdoing that is worthy of being criminally condemned
   * Two steps of MPC mens rea analysis:
     * (1) Determine the "material elements" of an offense